Martindal History, Family Crest & Coats of Arms

 The surname Martindal was first found in Westmorland, (now Cumbria.)
 "Martindale is the name of an old Cumberland family dating back to the 14th century, and holding much property in that shire up to the 17th century and later.
 An ecclesiastical district in Westmorland is thus called."
 The valley of Martindale lies close to Hawes Water in the Lake District of England.
 The valley is accessed across Deepdale Beck from Patterdale which is eight miles from Ambleside.
 The chapelry of Martindale has remained small over the centuries having only 198 people by the late 1800s.
 Many of the family were found in Yorkshire in the 15th century.
 The Corpus Christi Guild (Surtees Society) listed Katerina Martyngdale in 1475 and John Markyngdale in 1476.

-Important Dates for the Martindal family
+Early History of the Martindal family

 This web page shows only a small excerpt of our Martindal research.
 Another 79 words (6 lines of text) covering the years 1623 and 1686 are included under the topic Early Martindal History in all our PDF Extended History products and printed products wherever possible.